 Swap Gram for Gram!

-After we scan the page, we decide that instead of eggs, we would like cottage cheese, BUT how much Cottage cheese do we need?
+After we scan the page, we decide that instead of eggs, we would like cottage cheese, but how much cottage cheese do we need?

 The majority of items in the FitNatik Food Database have been broken up into grams per ounce.

-Next to cottage cheese, you will see that for every (1) ounce of cottage cheese there is 3 grams of protein.
+Next to cottage cheese, you will see that for every 1 ounce of cottage cheese, there are 3 grams of protein.

 I need to replace the 17 grams of protein from the eggs with cottage cheese, so the basic math is:

-17 grams egg protein ÷ 3 grams protein per ounce of cottage cheese
+17 grams of egg protein ÷ 3 grams of protein per ounce of cottage cheese

-This adds up to me needing approximately 5.5 oz of cottage cheese to equal the same amount of protein found in the eggs.
+This adds up to me needing approximately 5.5 ounces of cottage cheese to equal the same amount of protein found in the eggs.

-Grab a bowl, measure out 5.5oz of delicious cottage cheese and enjoy!
+Grab a bowl, measure out 5.5 ounces of delicious cottage cheese, and enjoy!

-You’re done!!!
+You’re done!
 It really is as simple as that.

+FitNatik Food Database

 Proteins

 Fish: